 Madison, WI 53703

-Houses prisoners sentenced to jail with work release and medium-security prisoners.
+Houses residents sentenced to jail with work release and medium-security residents.
 This facility also contains Central Booking, as well as all property, financial, and administrative offices.

 On the date and time set up by the court, go to the Public Safety Building located at 115 W. Doty Street, Madison, WI.
 Report to the Bail Window on the 1st floor.
 DO NOT BE LATE!
 If you fail to report as required, you may be referred to the District Attorney’s Office for an additional crime under Wisconsin Statute 946.425, which is considered a misdemeanor if your sentence is less than 10 days or a felony if your sentence is 10 days or more.